 Those facing a personal injury lawsuit in Nevada often need financial assistance until the case is settled.
 At Nova Legal Funding, we offer a superior alternative to pre-settlement funding, as our cash advances are wholly non-recourse.
 This means that you’re not required to pay anything back if you lose your case, which means applying for lawsuit funding with us is completely risk-free.

 You can start the legal funding process at any time during your lawsuit in Nevada.
-Nova Legal Funding is on hand to offer quick and easy lawsuit funding, giving you and your attorney the chance to negotiate the settlement you deserve.
+Nova Legal Funding is on ready and available to offer quick and easy lawsuit funding, giving you and your attorney the chance to negotiate the settlement you deserve.
 Apply for a pre settlement loan online or call us anytime at (800) 760-0704.
 Our helpful professionals will answer all of your questions, and help you get approved for a cash advance against pending lawsuit.

 As featured in